 The Big Smile

-And here is me letting lose.
+And here is me letting loose.
 The left image is just about the perfect example of what happens when you shoot from high, high above.
 It would seem the higher the camera, the less visible fat on the face.
 So please don't trust aerial photography too much, y'all.

 Turning to Fat-Grinning-Me, you know how I said people often think photos taken from above always make you look thinner?
 Sometimes it's not even about how high or low down the camera is in relation to your face.
 Sometimes it's just about how much you push your chins into your neck so that all the chunky bits basically blend into one.
 Both of these were actually taken while my partner stood on a step ladder.